Unity-Technologies/UnityKeyer/README.md

 # Chroma Keying with the Unity Editor

-Use the Unity Keyer package (`com.unity.media.keyer`) to create an alpha mask from green screen images.
+Use the Unity Keyer package (`com.unity.media.keyer`) to create an alpha mask from green screen images in the Unity Editor.

 This repository contains the code package, the test package and test projects related with Unity Keyer.